Family of Tecumseh: Siblings

-The third child in the family was Sauaweseekau ("Jumping Panther").
-He grew to be a warrior, and was killed in the Northwest Indian War, possibly in the 1794 Battle of Fallen Timbers.
+The fourth child in the family was Sauaweseekau ("Jumping Panther").
+He grew to be a warrior, and was killed in the Northwest Indigenous War, possibly in the 1794 Battle of Fallen Timbers.
 The next sibling in the family was a brother named Nehaaseemoo.
-Because a tradition claimed that Tecumseh had two sisters, one 20th century Tecumseh biographer decided that Nehaaseemoo must have been a female, but Sugden (1997) argues the evidence is incontrovertible that he was male.
+Because a tradition claimed that Tecumseh had two sisters, one 20th century Tecumseh biographer decided that Nehaaseemoo must have been a female, but Sugden (1997) argues the evidence is incontrovertible that he was a male.

-Tecumseh, the fifth child of the family, was born around 1768.
+Tecumseh, the sixth child of the family, was born around 1768.
 In 1775, not long after Puckshinwa had been killed in the Battle of Point Pleasant, Methotaske gave birth to triplets.
 One of the three died at birth.
 Of the two boys who survived, one was Kumskaukau ("A Cat That Flies in the Air"), who grew to be a well-liked man with many friends, and a follower of Tecumseh.
 The other was named Laloeshiga ("A Panther with a Handsome Tail").
 Laloeshiga later became well-known as Tenskwatawa (1775–1836), the Shawnee Prophet.

 Wives and children

 In the 20th century, this painting was claimed to be a long-lost portrait of Tecumseh.
 It is probably not Tecumseh, but is possibly his son Paukeesaa.

-Tecumseh's first wife Mamate was the mother of his first son, Paukeesaa, born about 1796.
+Tecumseh's first wife Mamate was the mother of his first son; Paukeesaa, born about 1796.
 Their marriage did not last, and Tecumapese raised Paukeesaa from the age of seven or eight.
 He married twice more during this time.
 His third marriage, to White Wing, lasted until 1807.